updated

 ABOUT UGANDA AND ITS PEOPLE

-Uganda is known for its friendly and welcoming culture, making it a popular destination for tourists and expatriates alike.
-The people of Uganda, commonly referred to as Ugandans, are known for their warmth, hospitality, and genuine interest in interacting with others.
+Uganda is renowned for its friendly and welcoming culture, making it a favorite destination for tourists and volunteers alike.
+Ugandans are known for their warmth, hospitality and genuine enthusiasm in connecting with visitors.
+Volunteers often find themselves embraced by the local community and enriched by meaningful cultural exchanges that create lasting memories and friendships.

 • A little more information